Dean Trantalis

-Dean J. Trantalis (born October 14, 1953) is an American politician and mayor of Fort Lauderdale, Florida.
-Before his election as mayor, Trantalis served as a city commissioner for Fort Lauderdale from 2009 to 2017.
+Dean J. Trantalis (born October 14, 1953) is an American politician and lawyer serving as the 42nd mayor of Fort Lauderdale since 2018.
+A member of the Democratic Party, he is the first openly gay mayor in the history of Fort Lauderdale.
+Trantalis previously served as a city commissioner of Fort Lauderdale from 2009 to 2017.

 Biography

 Trantalis was born and raised in Norwich, Connecticut, from Greek parents.
 He attended high school at Norwich Free Academy.
 At Boston University, he majored in political science and graduated cum laude and with distinction in 1975.
 He received a Juris Doctor (J.D.) in 1979 from Stetson University College of Law, while completing international law courses in Eastern Europe, Russia, and London.

 Dean was admitted to the Connecticut and Florida Bar Associations in 1980 and has practiced law in Broward County since 1982.

 Political career

 Fort Lauderdale City Commissioner (2003–2006)

 Trantalis was elected to the Fort Lauderdale City Commission in 2003, and served until 2006.
 He was the city's first openly gay commissioner.